astral-sh/rye/docs/philosophy.md

 **What needs to be done:**

-* Rye shall ship with the one true formatter
 * Rye shall ship with the one true linter
 * Rye shall always create a preferred folder structure for new projects
 * Rye shall loudly warn if `package-foo` does not provide a `package_foo` module